Consolidated B-32 Dominator: Operational history

-The first assignment of the B-32 began when General George Kenney, the commander of Allied air forces in the South West Pacific Area and commander of the U.S. Fifth Air Force, traveled to Washington D.C. to request B-29s.
+The first assignment of the B-32 began when General George Kenney, the commander of Allied air forces in the South West Pacific Area and commander of the U.S. Fifth Air Force, traveled to Washington, DC, to request B-29s.
 Since priority had been given to strategic bombing by the B-29, Kenney's request was denied, after which he then requested the B-32.

 Following a demonstration, the Army General Staff agreed that Kenney could conduct a combat evaluation, and a test schedule of 11 missions was set up, followed by a plan to re-equip two of the 312th Bomb Group's four Douglas A-20 Havoc squadrons with the B-32.
 Project crews took three B-32s to Clark Field, Luzon, Philippine Islands, in mid-May 1945 for a series of test flights completed on 17 June.

 The three test B-32s were assigned to the 312th BG's 386th Bombardment Squadron.
 On 29 May 1945, the first of four combat missions by the B-32 was flown against a supply depot at Antatet in the Philippines, followed by two B-32s dropping 16 2000 lb bombs on a sugar mill at Taito, Formosa, on 15 June.
 On 22 June, a B-32 bombed an alcohol plant at Heito, Formosa, with 500 lb bombs, but a second B-32 missed flak positions with its 260 lb fragmentation bombs.
 The last mission was flown on 25 June against bridges near Kiirun on Formosa.

-The test crews were impressed with its unique reversible-pitch inboard propellers and the Davis wing, which gave it excellent landing performance.
-However, they found a number of faults: the cockpit was noisy and had a poor instrument layout, the bombardier's vision was limited, the aircraft was overweight, and the nacelle design resulted in frequent engine fires (a deficiency shared with the B-29 Superfortress).
+The test crews were impressed with its unique, reversible-pitch inboard propellers and the Davis wing, which gave it excellent landing performance.
+However, they found a number of faults; the cockpit was noisy and had a poor instrument layout, the bombardier's vision was limited, the aircraft was overweight, and the nacelle design resulted in frequent engine fires (a deficiency shared with the B-29 Superfortress).
 However, the testing missions were mostly successful.